dylanfeltus/nextplease-docs/source/includes/_comments.md

 id | integer | Unique identifier for the comment. content | text | Content of the comment. user_id | integer | Unique identifier for the user who left this comment. commentable_type | string | This tells you the type of object that this comment is attached to.
-Commentables can be "Request", "Project" or "Comment" types. commentable_id | integer | Unique identifier of the commentable.
+Commentables can be "Request" or "Comment" types. commentable_id | integer | Unique identifier of the commentable.